Separation anxiety in three-year-old

 Our son, who recently turned three, has NEVER gone through separation anxiety until now.
 Not even at the "peak" time of 18 months.
 Both my husband and I work, and have done so since he was three months old.
 Lately, though, it's been very hard for him to separate from us.
 It's heart-wrenching to hear him say, "Promise you'll come back, mom"? and, upon return, "Oh, thank you for coming back, mom"!
 Sometimes he makes me pinky-swear that I'll come home!
 He's had the same caregiver since he was three months old.
 They love each other, and he's very happy with her and the other children.
 We haven't changed jobs.
 We're on a pretty routine schedule, so nothing has changed in his life.
 He moved to a big boy bed months ago with no problem, and he potty trained at age two with no problems.
 I don't understand why he's just experiencing this now!
 Can you shed some insight?

-Possible causes of your son's separation anxiety:
+There are several possible causes for your son's separation anxiety:

 1. Developmental awareness of death.